Robert-MacWha/server-setup/README.md

-# Server Setup
-Ansible scripts used to automate the setup of a privilaged ssh user, docker, and portainer on new servers.

 ## Automation scope
 This automation should be used to install the bare minimum required to get portainer and associated services running.
 Individual docker containers should be managed by docker-compose (ideally stacks) from within portainer and, while they may be included inside this repository for convenience, they should not automagically be deployed.